best-practice-and-impact/qa-of-code-guidance/book/managers_guide.md

 ### Why have your chosen to do things this way?

 * The methodology and data should be suitable for the question being asked.
-* Your team should be using open-source analysis tools, with a reason for each given tool being chosen.
+* Your team should be using open-source analysis tools.
+They should be able to explain why they have chosen these tools and why they are confident that they are appropriate and fit for purpose.
 * Users should be consulted throughout the development process, to ensure that their need is being met.

 ### How is your code structured?